 Seal the Boxes with Packing Tape

 Though it may seem like all tape is created equal, nothing could be further from the truth.
 In fact, nothing is more effective at sealing boxes like proper packing tape.
 The adhesive is specially formulated to stick to boxes, keeping your belongings safe and secure in the packaging, even when you’re carrying the box.
-Avoid using inferior tapes like masking and duct tape when sealing your boxes as they will likely break under the strain.
+Avoid using inferior tapes like masking and duct tape when sealing your boxes, as they will likely break under strain.

-Whether you plan on packing up yourself or need help safely packing up your heavy electronics, Eden’s Moving is here to help.
+Whether you plan on picking up yourself or need help safely packing up your heavy electronics, Eden’s Moving is here to help.
 Our friendly movers will take care to secure your belongings both on and off the truck.
 Contact us today to schedule a free moving estimate.